QRXqrx/poco-oopsla25-major/README.md

     opt-15 --version  # Ubuntu LLVM version 15.0.7
     ls /workdir/aflpp-410c-poco/PoC/res/build/libtog_analysis.so
     ```
 2. Extract toggle/guard hierarchy from bitcode file.
 Make sure you have set `AFLPP=/workdir/aflpp-410c-poco` because it is used in the `tog_analysis.sh`.
 Depending the size of the target, this step can take few minutes, so you can go and get a coffee :coffee:.
-Users who use the `poco` container can directly access the results by `ls /workdir/tog_analysis_edge`.
     ```shell
     cd /workdir/out
     export AFLPP=/workdir/aflpp-410c-poco
+    AFL_LLVM_INSTRUMENT=poc $AFLPP/afl-cc \
+        -lz -llzma -lm \
+        -emit-llvm -c ./xmllint.bc \
+        -o xmllint_poc.bc
-    bash $AFLPP/PoC/res/tog_analysis.sh ./xmllint.bc # Output to ./tog_analysis_edge
+    bash $AFLPP/PoC/res/tog_analysis.sh ./xmllint_poc.bc # Output to ./tog_analysis_edge
     # or you may want to output to other directory
-    TOG_ANALYSIS_PATH=<dir-to-output> bash $AFLPP/PoC/res/tog_analysis.sh ./xmllint.bc
+    #TOG_ANALYSIS_PATH=<dir-to-output> bash $AFLPP/PoC/res/tog_analysis.sh ./xmllint_poc.bc
     ```
     The extraction succeeded if you see logs below; you can also check the existence by `ls ./tog_analysis_edge`:
     ```text